 In several markets, locally recognized rating agencies also rate us.
 A credit rating reflects an assessment by the rating agency of the credit risk associated with a corporate entity or particular securities issued by that entity.
 Rating agencies' ratings of us are based on information provided by us and other sources.
 Credit ratings assigned to us from all of the NRSROs are closely associated with their opinions on Ford.
 Credit ratings are not recommendations to buy, sell, or hold securities and are subject to revision or withdrawal at any time by the assigning rating agency.
 Each rating agency may have different criteria for evaluating company risk and, therefore, ratings should be evaluated independently for each rating agency.

-The following rating actions have been taken by these NRSROs since the filing of our 2015 Form 10-K Report:
+The following rating actions have been taken by these NRSROs since the filing of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2016: